natefinch/q/design-notes.md

 			-t=<seconds> 	display for n seconds
 		"""
 	[[Context]]
-		# the name of the context
 	    Name = "bug"
-	    # the plural version of the context name
 	    Plural = "bugs"
 	    Short = "These commands interact with bugs from github."
 	    Long = """